Updated: Oct 31, 2020

 Games are loaded with information.
 Scores, rules, positions and statuses are data players need to decide their next move.
 Though all that data is relevant, organizing the information so that it’s accessible and meaningful is the key to a good User Interface (UI).

 The platform is rules enforced.
 When you take an action, the UI highlights according to its playability.
 Being true to the actual board gaming experience, it doesn’t say whether or not that action is good strategically just if the rules allow it.
 For example, a piece or placement that is legal will highlight in green.
-See the images and their descriptions explaining the other UI highlight colors and their meaning.
 We present the game board on a table surrounded with avatars so that players have access to the game’s information much the same way they might in real life.
 The publishers worked hard to create an experience and excitement; we try to hold true to their vision.

 Our UI’s job is to get you through the actions of the moment.
 Players will only see the green highlight around their screen when the table is waiting for them to make a decision.
 In this way, the UI instructs on what a legal play is while also letting that player know it’s their turn to go.
 Using a subtle, consistent reminder conveys vital information but preserves the game’s original aesthetic.